spences10/scottspence.com/posts/2023/02/21/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 So, now I have a server side endpoint, I need to make a call to the Fathom API, I'll do that with a HTTP GET method using the SvelteLit `fetch`.

-I'll need an API key to do this, I'll pop on over to [`app.usefathom.com/api`] click 'Create new', name the key `ideal-memory-read-only` for the permissions I'll select 'Site specific key' and select the site to have the key for, (which is [`ideal-memory.com`]), check the 'Read' access then click 'Save changes'.

-so I'll create a `.env` file in the

 Here's the basic outline of the request: